• Skip to primary navigation

 Fukubukuro bag from The Rice Factory.

 I got the $55 bag, and here is what was inside!
 Lots of good pantry treat like pickles and furikake and vinegar and seasonings.
 And the fish sponge!
 So cute hehe.
-The bag also came with a 2 pound bag of rice plus two pieces fresh mochi to celebrate the new year.
+The bag also came with a two pound bag of rice plus two pieces fresh mochi to celebrate the new year.

 I like visiting The Rice Factory because they keep changing things.
 My mom and I are always finding reasons to stop by.
 Always new food products.
 New drinks, new snacks.
 I learn a little bit more with each visit, that's also a happy feeling.
 Till next time ^_^